4 February 2021

 Unless the EU gives the UK official recognition for our organic standards (known as ‘equivalency’), you cannot export UK organic products to the EU.

-Find out more about trading and labelling organic food if there’s no Brexit deal.
+Find out more about trading and labelling organic food after the transition period.

 Products that may be subject to changes include: